prajwalanand/surfstore/README.md

 SurfstoreClientExec SurfstoreServerExec
 ```

-2. Run your server using the script provided in the starter code.
+2. Run your server using the script provided in the code.

 ```shell
 ./run-server.sh